gimesia/ocr-gui/README.md

-# Python Project for MAIA 1 semester Software Engineering class
+# 🐍💻 Python Project for MAIA 8, semester 1 Software Engineering class
-## Topic: Text recognition with GUI
+## 🔍👀 Text recognition with GUI
+### __A GUI tool to extract texts from images either taken from the user's webcamera or an uploaded from the file directory.__
-A program to help me get familiar and showcase the tools provided by `PyTesseract` and `PyQt`, 2 popular packages which I have never used before.
+The development of this program helped me to get familiar and showcase the tools provided by `PyTesseract` and `PyQt5`, 2 popular packages which I have never used before.

-## Usage:
-The program is a GUI tool to extract texts from images either taken from the User's webcamera or an uploaded from the file directory.

-It can be useful for:
+### The tool can be useful for:
 - digitalizing the information on grocery receipts
 - to digitalize the text on sheets of papers from other classes, where the digital document was not provided (e.g. Applied Mathematics course papers)
 - extracting the text from screenshots
-- etc.
+- etc...

+## Usage:
-### Dependencies:
+### 📦 Dependencies:
 - numpy
 - opencv
 - pytesseract
-- pyqt
+- pyqt5

-### User Guide:
+### 📝Manual:

-0. (Make sure all the dependencies are met)
+0. (Make sure all the dependencies are met, change variables in the `config.py` file for the path if needed)

 1. run `main.py` -> The main GUI window opens (this can take a couple of seconds, as OpenCV has to access the computer's webcamera)